 Listing views: While Joomla includes counting article views in the core, WordPress doesn't have this functionality for posts.
 So we implemented our own solution in WordPress for counting post views for JReviews listings.

 Category images: This is the one missing feature in the Wordpress version of JReviews.
 While Joomla allows you to associate images with Joomla categories which JReviews can pickup and display in directory and category pages.
 WordPress doesn't have a category image feature.
 So in the JReviews version for WordPress, it is not possible to display category images.
 This is specific to categories, not listing photos which work exactly the same in both Joomla and WordPress.

 Community integration: In Joomla we provide out-of-the-box integration with EasySocial, JomSocial, CommunityBuilder, Kunena and our UserProfiles Add-on.
-While in WordPress we provide out-of-the-box integration with BuddyPress and our UserProfiles Add-on.
+While in WordPress we provide out-of-the-box integration with BuddyPress, PeepSo, and our UserProfiles Add-on.
 Learn more about the community integrations.

 Add-ons: Most of the JReviews Add-ons are available for both Joomla and WordPress, but at this time the Everywhere Add-on have not been ported to WordPress due to lack of demand.

 So I hope this answers the questions for you.
 Now I'd like to leave the floor open for discussion.
 Have you faced any of these questions yourself?
 Which way did you go and how did things turn out?